FourjsGenero/kitchenalia/README.md

 # kitchenalia
 The Kitchenalia GeneroMobile demo application

+Placeholder for this demo application, still WIP